Wild Foods

 Nutrition Facts

-Gongura leaves are low-calorie and high-fiber.
-They are also rich in vitamins A, B1, B2, B6, and C and are a good source of folate, iron, zinc, calcium, potassium, magnesium, fiber, and antioxidants too.
+Ambadi leaves are low-calorie and high-fiber.
+They are also rich in vitamins A, B1, B2, B6, and C and are a good source of folate, iron, zinc, calcium, potassium, magnesium, fibre, and antioxidants too.

 Health Benefits